Janelle Timmins: Reception

 In 2005, a writer for the BBC's Neighbours website said Janelle's arrival in her caravan was her most notable moment, but observed "with a woman like this, more notable moments will follow!"
 During a feature on her fantasy Neighbours cast, Inside Soap's Sarah Ellis chose Janelle as her choice for "madcap mum".
 She commented "Not everyone's a natural when it comes to being a mum - and we love to laugh at those who get it hopelessly wrong.
 'Bogan' matriarch Janelle is in a league of her own."
 Roz Laws of the Sunday Mercury branded Janelle one of "the three witches of Erinsborough", along with Susan and Lyn, during the love triangle storyline.

 John Mangan from The Age included Janelle in a feature about bogan women.
 Mangan wrote "Timmins matriarch Janelle is a battler who arrived in Erinsborough after raising five kids in a trailer park.
 She made good, even writing a novel about her life as a hairdresser, titled (after The Bride Stripped Bare), The Bogan's Tipped Hair.
 Larissa Dubecki from the same publication called Janelle a "wannabe trash novelist airhead".
 Dubecki later called Janelle an "arch bogan".
 A reporter for the Daily Record noted that "honesty isn't a word in her vocabulary".
 Janelle was placed at number twenty-six on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described her a "much-missed character" who riled up her neighbours for three years and whose family were "true blue bogans".
+A Herald Sun reporter included Janelle's 2015 return in their "Neighbours' 30 most memorable moments" feature.